 Putting down your phone or watching TV before bedtime may be a struggle, but with today’s innovations, there are some settings that can help protect you against blue light.
 You can use the Night Mode app on your phone or upgrade the lighting in your home or office.

-Since you cannot put down your phone nor take your eyes off your laptop, consider installing blue light filters.
+Since you cannot put down your phone, take your eyes off your laptop or look away from the iPad consider installing blue light filters.
 They can help dramatically reduce the amount of exposure you have.

 Keeping a balance between productivity with the demands of life can be challenging, especially in this busy world we live in.
 However, doing small steps can go a long way.
 Start by getting the best blue light protection for your digital devices.